axisofstevil/stop-words/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/axisofstevil/stop-words.svg?style=flat-square)](https://scrutinizer-ci.com/g/axisofstevil/stop-words)
 [![Total Downloads](https://img.shields.io/packagist/dt/axisofstevil/stop-words.svg?style=flat-square)](https://packagist.org/packages/axisofstevil/stop-words)

-This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+This library is intended to help filter your text with common stop words.
+It includes a list of built-in basic and strict stop words.
+It also includes functionality that lets you merge or overwrite with your own list of words.

 ## Install